Leukaill/ACTION_COLLEGE/README.md

-# ACTION_COLLEGE - Production-Ready Campus Management Platform
+# Action College - Production-Ready Campus Management Platform

 A comprehensive, production-ready campus management platform built with Next.js, TypeScript, Tailwind CSS, and Supabase.
 This platform provides students with a modern, intuitive interface for managing their academic life.